bartvanhoey/AbpHideTenantSwitch/README.md

 ## Introduction

 In this step-by-step guide I will explain how you can hide the tenant switch on the login page of an **ABP Framework** application.
+After implementing all the steps below a user should be able to login with email address and password without losing multitenancy.

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.

-### Source Code
+## Source Code

 The source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpHideTenantSwitchRepo).